dmdavidkov/YoutubeSummarAI/README.md

 3. Click "Generate Summary"
 4. For timestamped references, click the timestamp to seek in the video

+**iew and set options with right click on the extension icon and chosing "Options"**

+## Considerations

+1. For local transcription you'll need ffmpeg installed and added to PATH.
+Reccomended build: https://github.com/yt-dlp/FFmpeg-Builds?tab=readme-ov-file

+2. For local transcription you might need additional setup in Hugging Face for the access of the models.
+See https://github.com/m-bain/whisperX?tab=readme-ov-file#speaker-diarization

-**(Note: Keep in mind if you choose local audio transcription the first time it will download models and will take some time.
-You can check progress in the log file or terminal output)**
+3. Keep in mind if you choose local audio transcription the first time it will download models and will take some time.
+You can check progress in the log file or terminal output.

-**(Note2: For local transcription you'll need ffmpeg installed and added to PATH.
-Reccomended build: https://github.com/yt-dlp/FFmpeg-Builds?tab=readme-ov-file)**
+4. For Nvidia GPU acceleration make sure Cuda and cudNN are installed and you have the appropriate PyTorch version utilizing them.

 ## Development